kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 {{< note >}}
 You cannot restrict `create` or `deletecollection` requests by their resource name.
 For `create`, this limitation is because the name of the new object may not be known at authorization time.
-If you restrict `list` or `watch` by resourceName, then the only way that a client including kubectl can perform that `list` or `watch` is by specifying a field selector that matches on metadata.name.
+If you restrict `list` or `watch` by resourceName, clients must include a `metadata.name` field selector in their `list` or `watch` request that matches the specified resourceName in order to be authorized.
+For example, `kubectl get configmaps --field-selector=metadata.name=my-configmap`
 {{< /note >}}